Restrict login to your site for whitelisted users only, protect against "lazy"

-where username or email is not whitelisted.
+- in case username or email is not in whitelist;

 Install this module using the official Backdrop CMS instructions at

-Administration page is available via menu Administration > Configuration >
+Configuration page is available via menu Administration > Configuration >

-User accounts > Login whitelist (admin/config/people/login_whitelist)
+User accounts > Login whitelist (admin/config/people/login_whitelist).

 - allow login to all registered active users (enabled by default);